 Buying at auction can be a fun and exciting way to buy a property.
 Our buying at auction guide below will help you understand the process further and our auction team are available to advise you further or answer any questions.

 Our website is a fantastic place to start your property search.
 You will be able to click on the properties page to see all available properties or perform a search based on your criteria.
 Alternatively, you can click here to sign up for our free auction updates, to be the first to hear about our latest catalogues, results and any updates to the auction catalogue.
-You can also search our properties on Rightmove, Zoopla, OnTheMarket and Facebook MarketPlace, and may see our properties featured in the local press or might come across one of our auction for sale boards.
+You can also search our properties on Rightmove, Zoopla, OnTheMarket and Facebook MarketPlace or you might come across one of our auction for sale boards.